 In fact, it’s all about your brand story and how you stand out from the crowd.
 What solution do you provide for the customer that other vendors don’t?
 This is rarely the actual services you offer — after all, your competitors are your competitors because they’re offering the same.
 What sets your organisation apart and gives it the leading edge likely runs much deeper than that.
 So what is your differentiator?

 “We’re talking about the people who make up your business, the core values you support, and the behaviours those values drive”, explains Dr Thomas Brown, our Head of Content.
-“This is what puts your business on the top of your target buyers’ list and, told well, your brand stories communicate that, sometimes without ever having to explicitly state it.
-The right stories can move your reader’s heart or change their mind or invite them to see the world a little differently.
-This is incredibly powerful, especially when you’re implementing a content strategy week by week, month by month.”
+“This is what puts your business on the top of your target buyers’ list and, told well, your brand stories communicate that, sometimes without ever having to explicitly state it.”

 “This goes way beyond better engagement or a higher click through rate.
 We’re talking about the building blocks of customer relationships.”
 Tom